mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 I obviously had no interest in dating classes, nor did I want to make friends through dating.
 It sounded very risky.
 I guess YSA wards did encourage guys and girls to mingle, as it would expedite the process of exaltation.
 But I really didn’t like BYU’s culture of dating.
 People thought that they had to have these feelings of the Disease in order to be dating material.
 Plus, I felt like victims were very discriminatory.
 I especially felt that way at BYU looking different from white people—the majority of the BYU population.
 Those who looked like dating material probably had a larger network of people to connect with and had an easier time connecting with new people.
 Because I looked different from the majority, people didn’t think I was worth associating with.
 It was difficult finding people I could connect with.

-People want what is most economical—the easiest or most convenient route to meet their own needs.
-One example of this concept of economics is friendships.
+<u>People want what is most economical—the easiest or most convenient route to meet their own needs.</u>  One example of this concept of economics is friendships.
 People build friendships by spending time with each other.
-Even though time is infinite, it also has a finite dimension to it: while time goes on and on and on, there are only 24 hours in a day, 60 minutes in an hour, 60 seconds in a minute.
+Even though time is infinite, it also has a finite dimension to it; while time goes on and on and on, there are only 24 hours in a day, 60 minutes in an hour, 60 seconds in a minute.
 Time is analogous to money: what people invest is a risk, but they hope it will be worth it in the long run.
 If one has 100 dollars to spend and invests 20 dollars into five “businesses,” he’d only have five businesses, but he’d probably get more out of them than if he were to invest one dollar for 100 businesses.

 The same concept applies to friendships.
 If one makes 100 friends, he’d only be able to invest one dollar per individual, which probably means that he wouldn’t feel close to any of his “friends” compared to investing 20 dollars per person for only five people.

 However, trying to make friends with people who are different would take more money—more time.
 The person would have to find ways of establishing common ground or camaraderie with the other.
 It might mean that instead of investing 20 dollars each for five people, it means investing 40 dollars for only one person, which means investing only 15 dollars each for the other four friends.
 That is probably why society teaches people at such a young age that they should make friends who like doing similar things.
 It is more economical to make friends with those who have common ground.
 And with that mentality stuck in people’s minds at a young age, they form stereotypes about certain groups of people and find where they belong.
 As part of human nature, when people come across someone who looks or acts differently, they naturally or even subconsciously ask, “Why would I want to invest my money on him or her?”  <u>People want it the most efficient, convenient, and economical way.
 They don't want to invest more money in someone if another person has the same benefits for a lower price tag.</u>

-Some of the groups people form are larger than others.
+Some groups people form are larger than others.
 It means that people within that group are more likely to connect with each other.
 They could help each other out by investing their money together to receive an even greater amount of money than if each person invested individually.
 The larger the group—and the greater the collaboration—the more economical the result could be.
 A larger network of people in a group could mean more opportunities, money, power, and other benefits.
 These advantageous groups are what I will call the
 <span style="color:red">Majority</span> in this reflection.

 The term can be a bit deceiving.
 For example, the poor and middle classes far outnumber the wealthy, yet the wealthy are usually the ones who have more power, money, and access to resources.
 Maybe “the advantaged” would be a more accurate phrase, though I feel like the term “Majority” implies advantage.

-The opposite of the Majority was the <span style="color:red">Minority</span>.Though it is difficult to imagine a world where resources are finite, I hope the following analogy makes things more relatable.
+The opposite of the Majority is the <span style="color:red">Minority</span>.Though it is difficult to imagine a world where resources are finite, I hope the following analogy makes things more relatable.
 Imagine an experiment where several brown and white mice are placed on a large island that had only brown soil and enough food for the mice to eat.
 Next, place an eagle in that self-contained environment.
 The eagle preys on the mice, but what mice would it most likely prey on?
 The white mice—they stand out against the brown soil compared to the brown mice.
 As time progresses, the mice reproduce and continue to try to survive.
 Sure, the eagle might prey on some brown mice, but in the end, the brown mice would outnumber the white mice.

 Again, time has both a finite and infinite dimension to it.
 While the Majority prosper, that money doesn't’t appear out of thin air.
 Smaller groups lose money.
 With a wider gap in the amount of money that the Majority has compared to these smaller groups, the Majority would receive even more money the next cycle, and the smaller groups would continue to lose money.
 It's a negative feedback loop for the smaller groups—the Minority.
 Similarly, the white mice have a disadvantage compared to the brown mice because the white mice are a smaller group.
 After each cycle of reproduction, the gap between the number of white mice and brown mice widens.
 The white mice are part of the Minority.